 October 20, 2016

-I really enjoyed attending and meeting numerous Corporate Development Officers (CDOs) at the third annual Corporate Development Conference which we sponsored in partnership with The Conference Board.
+I really enjoyed attending and meeting numerous Corporate Development Officers (CDOs) at the third annual Corporate Development Conference.
 Nearly 100 corporate development executives gathered for a series of panels and roundtable discussions on the current M&A landscape and the evolving role of the CDO.

 One thing was clear from the conference program and my conversations throughout it and that is that CDOs have adapted and thrived in today’s deal landscape.
 With their sixth sense for opportunity, they are more positioned than ever to shape upcoming deals and are playing a bigger role in shaping corporate strategy as businesses search for growth and value creation in a low-growth environment.